-Added calculation and display of EMG latency using the SHTE algorithm (by Šoda, Vidaković, Lorincz, Jerković, and Vujović).
+- Added calculation and display of EMG latency using the SHTE algorithm (by Šoda, Vidaković, Lorincz, Jerković, and Vujović).
 The Perform and Review windows now have a new optional table column that can show the latency for each sample.
 In addition, waveform views now draw a vertical line at the latency time.
 This line can be dragged to adjust the automatically computed value if it seems incorrect.
-Latency can also be exported to .txt files from the Review window. participate in overlay blending or not.
+Latency can also be exported to .txt files from the Review window. - Each reconstruction can now be configured to participate in overlay blending or not.
 If the option is off, overlays will never be blended on that reconstruction.
 If the option is on, overlays will be blended atop that reconstruction, provided the overlay is enabled in the Inspector window (as usual).
-This option is on by default for curvilinear reconstructions, and off by default for surface reconstructions.
-A tool calibration's 4x4 matrix can now be exported to a MINC .xfm text file.
+This option is on by default for curvilinear reconstruction.

+tions, and off by default for surface reconstructions.